Introduction & Purpose

 In Phase I, the Kimley-Horn and Associates (KHA) team, completed an assessment of the A1A corridor's existing conditions and solicited the opinions of the A1A community.
 A synopsis of the information gathered and recommendations of the community and FDOT can be viewed by clicking here.

-The KHA team has commenced work on Phase II of the A1A Multimodal Improvement Corridor project and will be concentrating on the following specific deliverables:
+The KHA team has commenced work on Phase II of the A1A Multimodal Improvement Corridor project concentrating on the following specific deliverables:

 - Wayfinding System Concept Plan – the team will be prepare a conceptual master plan that identifies the design criteria that must be met to achieve FDOT permit approvals.
 The conceptual master plan will include the listing of destinations and a locational plan framework.
 Actual design of the system would be the responsibility of the municipalities.